The Ultimate Guide to Product Features Analysis

 Takeaways

-• Feature analysis is unique to your product.
+• is unique to your product.
 It’s important to track user actions mapped to your product features.
 I find the feature matrix and the feature catalog or taxonomy to be very helpful documentation to consolidate product features with user flows.

 • Companies continuously iterate by moving paywalls, expanding localizations, testing new products on only segments of users, or rolling out features to specific app versions.
 Since not all MAUs will have equal access to all the features, analysts begin by setting the expected baseline of users who can access a particular feature.